jocelynfriday/EPRResources/README.md

 </details>
  <details>
   <summary><b><i>Scottish Care Information Store (SCI Store)</i></b></summary>
-Scottish Care Information Store (SCI Store) is a Tier 2 dataset covering the Scottish NHS Health Boards and contains clinical reports from biochemistry, haematology, pathology, microbiology, and radiology \citep{SciStoreAbout2015}.
+Scottish Care Information Store (SCI Store) is a Tier 2 dataset covering the Scottish NHS Health Boards and contains clinical reports from biochemistry, haematology, pathology, microbiology, and radiology <a href="#SciStoreAbout2015">(NHS National Services Scotland 2015)</a>.
 The most common SCI Store linkage provided is to extract information on haematology and biochemistry test values.
 When using haematology and biochemistry, it is recommended to select test types using the <tt>CLINICALCODEVALUE</tt> field to capture routine tests, rather than tests taken for niche reasons.
    <br></br>

  Useful link: WoS data package description: https://www.nhsggc.org.uk/media/251273/07-scistore-data-package.pdf